 - • Mucolipidosis III Gamma is a variant of Mucolipidosis III alpha/beta

-These diseases are a subset of a larger group of disorders known as Lysosomal Storage Diseases, which consist of over 50 autosomal recessive inherited metabolic diseases.
+These diseases are a subset of a larger group of disorders known as Lysosomal Storage Diseases, which consist of over 50 inherited metabolic diseases.
 Our organization supports and promotes cooperative partnerships with other Lysosomal Disease non-profit organizations in order to maximize attainment of our common goals.